 - Copy the Cloud Build service account email address, which contains

-- Visit the GCP Console Encryption Keys menu.
+- Visit the Cloud Console Encryption Keys menu.

-- Fill the Add members field with the service account email address.
+- Click Add Member and fill the New members field with the service account email address.

-- From the Roles drop-down menu, choose Cloud KMS CryptoKey Decrypter.
+- Under Select a role, choose Cloud KMS CryptoKey Decrypter.

 Run the following command from your shell or terminal window: